top of page

 Day 1 Departure.

-Day 2 Arrival Narita or Haneda airport and transfer to your accommodation.
+Day 2 Arrival and transfer to your accommodation.
 Optional sightseeing in Tokyo before.

 Day 3 Morning training session.
 Evening game (#1) vs. local team.

-Day 4 All day sightseeing to Tsukiji Market, transfer to the Asakusa area to visit Senso-ji and visit Tokyo Skytree.
+Day 4 Sightseeing to Tsukiji Market, transfer to the Asakusa area to visit Senso-ji and visit Tokyo Skytree.

 Day 5 Morning training session.
 Afternoon/Evening game (#2) vs. local team.

-Day 6 Sightseeing to Harajuku where you can enjoy shopping and visit the Meiji Shrine.
-In the afternoon, visit Shibuya.
+Day 6 Sightseeing Harajuku where you can enjoy shopping and visit the Meiji Shrine.
+Aftermnoon, visit Shibuya.

 Day 7 Morning training session.
 Afternoon/Evening game (#3) vs. local team.